empathiCH/empathiCH.github.io/index.md

 ## Contact

 Please direct any and all questions to Wo Meijer (w.i.m.t.meijer@tudelft.nl) or Luce Drouet (luce.drouet@uni.lu)

-## Last year's workshop

-The website with the organizers, information, and accepted papers of last years workshop can be found [here](/2022/).

 <div class="logos">
 {% include logo.html img="luxembourg.jpeg"%}